webdeveric/clean-media-library-file-names/readme.txt

 1. You're done

 == Changelog ==

+= 0.3 =
+* Added default file name when the sanitized file name is blank.
+This could happen when the file name contains only special characters.

 = 0.2 =
 * I updated the code to use the `sanitize_title_with_dashes` function instead of using my own regular expression.